Capitalization rate: Use for valuation

-This is often referred to as direct capitalization, and is commonly used for valuing income generating property in a real estate appraisal.
+This real estate appraisal method using the formula directly above is known as direct capitalization or capitalization rate valuation and is commonly used for valuing income generating property.

 One advantage of capitalization rate valuation is that it is separate from a "market-comparables" approach to an appraisal (which compares 3 valuations: what other similar properties have sold for based on a comparison of physical, location and economic characteristics, actual replacement cost to re-build the structure in addition to the cost of the land and capitalization rates).
 Given the inefficiency of real estate markets, multiple approaches are generally preferred when valuing a real estate asset.
 Capitalization rates for similar properties, and particularly for "pure" income properties, are usually compared to ensure that estimated revenue is being properly valued.

 Cash flow defined

 The capitalization rate is calculated using a measure of cash flow called net operating income (NOI), not net income.
 Generally, NOI is defined as income (earnings) before depreciation and interest expenses: